 Frequently Asked Questions

-Elitewood Classic is the same product as Alumawood, just made by a different manufacturer.
-Elitewood Classic is manufactured by Four Seasons Building Products.
-Alumawood is manufactured by Amerimax.
-Elitewood Classic & Alumawood when held side by side look the exact same!
-That’s because it is the same product.
-So don’t be fooled!
-Both aluminum patio cover products feature a light cedar wood texture & Teflon paint coating.
+All 3 aluminum patio cover products feature a light cedar wood texture & Teflon paint coating.
 Although the Teflon coating does provide added shininess to the finish, it isn’t comparable to the Kynar 500 paint finish on the Elitewood Ultra.
 This is clearly demonstrated thru the warranty which covers 15 years on material & 3 years on the labor for the Elitewood Classic.
-Alumawood only covers 1 year on labor.
-So if your trying to decide between Elitewood Classic vs. Alumawood, go with the Elitewood Classic.
+Alumawood & Weatherwood only cover 1 year on labor.
+So, if you’re trying to decide between Elitewood Classic vs. Alumawood or Weatherwood, go with the Elitewood Classic.
 It has a better warranty and is installed by more qualified contractors.
-Keep in mind neither warranty covers fading or chalking, so if your thinking about installing a color besides white then consider upgrading to Elitewood Ultra.
+Keep in mind neither warranty covers fading or chalking, so if you’re thinking about installing a color besides white then consider upgrading to Elitewood Ultra.

 Due to their superior cost effectiveness, aluminum and vinyl are among the top materials for home renovation projects.
 While we could build our patio covers and sunrooms with many materials, Patio Warehouse uses aluminum products for their combination of durability, efficiency, and cost savings.